raiden-network/spec/smart_contracts.rst

 This is the specification document for the Solidity smart contracts required for building the Raiden Network.
 All functions, their signatures, and their semantics.

+On Raiden, users can send tokens offchain, but the offchain interaction is ultimately about deposits held in TokenNetwork smart contract.

+* TokenNetwork: a smart contract that manages channels and deposits onchain.
+Each TokenNetwork deployment works on a particular ERC20 token and manages channels between addresses.
+The TokenNetwork deployment manages the deposited tokens, and is the main point of contact for any onchain operations regarding Raiden channels.
+* TokenNetworkRegistry: a smart contract that allows users to look up a TokenNetwork deployment from a token.
+* SecretRegistry: a smart contract that keeps track of which secret is revealed on which block.
+A single SecretRegistry deployment can serve the whole Ethereum network.

 General Requirements
 ====================